12 Small Red Japanese Maple Varieties

 Pixie Japanese Maple

 Pixie, like most similar varieties, changes color throughout the year.
-But the hallmark of this maple is a very rich cherry red tint.
+But the hallmark of this maple is a vibrant cherry red tint.

 The leaves are divided into 5-6 lobes.
-The cuts are deep but the lobes are not dissected.
-Nevertheless, the leaf looks beautiful and aggressive because of the very sharp tips.
+The cuts are deep, but the lobes are not dissected.
+Nevertheless, the leaf looks beautiful and aggressive because of its sharp tips.

 The size of this maple is not large at all.
 At maturity, it reaches 6 feet in height and a little less in width.
-The growth habit is upright and with some number of lateral branches.
+The growth habit is upright and has some lateral branches.

-A distinctive feature is good tolerance to full sun.
+A distinctive feature is a good tolerance to the full sun.
 It can also be grown in most states (zones 5-9).

 Red Filigree Japanese Maple